What You Actually Get for £79 a Month

 A real person on the other end.
 This is the part that is hardest to put a price on.
 When you need something, you are not filing a ticket with an offshore support queue.
 You are talking to the person who actually built your site.

-Add that lot up honestly, and the monthly cost of running a proper small business website with a traditional setup is usually well north of £79, even before you factor in the build cost being free.
+Add that lot up honestly, and the monthly cost of running a proper small business website with a traditional setup is usually well north of £79, even before you factor in the build cost being absorbed into the subscription.

-The thing people miss about the free build
+The thing people miss about a no-upfront build

 That is better for both sides.